Are you a developer looking to make the most of your experience working through the FreeeUp marketplace?

 - Show your client the work you’ve completed after every 3-5 hours.
 Don’t work over 5 hours and then show it to the client.
 If they have feedback, it could slightly change the direction and end up wasting both of your time.

 - Provide your client with DAILY updates on the project.
 This can’t be stressed enough.
 Updates need to be daily!
 If you can’t provide updates for a few days, make sure that you let them know so they don’t think you’ve fallen off the deep end.

-- Provide the client with your work schedule upfront.
+- Provide the client with your work times upfront.
 There may be situations where the client has a question, but you are busy with another client.
-They will understand, but you need to provide the schedule upfront so it doesn’t lead to any issues.
+They will understand, but you need to provide your availability upfront so it doesn’t lead to any issues.

 - If there are specific days that you won’t be working on the client’s project, give them at least 3 days notice.
 This is a common courtesy and creates a strong level of trust between each other.